Tear Down or Renovate in Los Angeles: What Zoning Allows, What It Costs, and How to Decide

 Determining Nonconforming Status

 The City of Los Angeles maintains the Zoning Information and Map Access System (ZIMAS), which provides any property's zoning designation, overlay zones, specific plan areas, and other land use designations.
 ZIMAS identifies the zone (R1, RD, RE9, etc.), hillside designation, coastal zone status, HPOZ status, and applicable specific plans.
 A complete nonconformity analysis goes a step further: pulling the original building permits from LADBS records, verifying existing conditions, calculating the allowable floor area under current zoning, and comparing the two.
 Running this analysis early - ideally before committing to either path, and before purchasing a property where a teardown is being considered - gives the owner a clear picture of what each option produces.
+For properties not yet acquired, our lot due diligence guide covers the broader pre-purchase investigation.
 Our feasibility study includes this comparison as a standard component.

 Overlays and Layered Regulations